Former Bills QB Ryan Fitzpatrick to retire

 It's fair to say he connected with the Bills fan base more than the eight others he played in front of.
 That was reflected in his decision for the Bills playoff win over the Patriots this past season, shirtless in the stands in frigid temperatures.

-It was also reflected in the respec he's earned from teammates across the NFL, including former Bills running back Fred Jackson.
+It was also reflected in the respect he's earned from teammates across the NFL, including former Bills running back Fred Jackson.